 \subsubsection{Baselines}

 We compare STVP with the competitors in terms of sampling and saliency detection respectively.

-(1) Baselines for sampling: The performance of URS is compared with five commonly used competitors: FPS \cite{10.5555/3295222.3295263}, GS, RS, IDIS \cite{2019Flex}, VS \cite{8578570}.
+(1) Baselines for sampling: The performance of URS is compared with five commonly used competitors: FPS \cite{10.5555/3295222.3295263}, GS, RS, IDIS \cite{groh2018flex1}, VS \cite{8578570}.

-(2) Baselines for saliency detection : PointNet++ \cite{10.5555/3295222.3295263} RandLANet\cite{9156466} and BAAF-Net\cite{9577557} have excellent performance in saliency detection, and we compare the saliency detection performance of STVP saliency detection network (STVP-SD) with them.
-Specifically, PointNet++ proposes a hierarchical ensemble abstraction method that takes a frame of point cloud image as input, and performs hierarchical downsampling and neighborhood group coding processes on each video frame, and the extracted spatial features contain more and more local information.
-Inspired by PointNet++, RandLANet improves the group encoding layer by creating a local feature aggregator to encode neighborhood coordination information, which can better learn spatial features.
-BAAF-Net goes one step further and proposes a bilateral context module to extend local coordinate encoding.
-The bilateral context module first fuses the local semantic context information of the point cloud frames into the local geometric context information and subsequently extracts local spatial features by adapting the local geometric context information to the local semantic context information.
+(2) Baselines for saliency detection: PointNet++ \cite{10.5555/3295222.3295263}, RandLANet\cite{9156466} and BAAF-Net\cite{9577557} have shown excellent performance in saliency detection.
+We compare the saliency detection performance of STVP saliency detection network (STVP-SD) with these models.
+Specifically, PointNet++ proposes a hierarchical ensemble abstraction method that takes a frame of point cloud video as input, performing hierarchical downsampling and neighborhood group coding processes on each frame.
+The extracted spatial features gradually capture more localized information.
+Inspired by PointNet++, RandLANet improves the group encoding layer by introducing a local feature aggregator to encode neighborhood coordination information, which allows for better learning of spatial features.
+BAAF-Net takes a further step by proposing a bilateral context module to extend local coordinate encoding.
+This module first fuses the local semantic context information from the point cloud video frames with the local geometric context information, and then extracts local spatial features by adapting the geometric context to the local semantic context.